abarker/camel-snake-pep8/README.rst

 Another type of name collision is when the renaming itself causes two distinct names like ``myVar`` and ``myVAR`` to map to a common new name ``my_var``.
-In this case, a warning is given if a name change that was already accepted (on this run of the program) mapped a different name to that same new name.
+In this case, a warning is given if a name change that was already accepted (on the current run of the program) mapped a different name to that same new name.

 Warnings are issued for possible situations which may lead to a collision -- or may not, since scoping is not taken into account.
 The default query reply,